If you know of any publications we’ve missed, please let us know! Ted was very prolific.

 Note: Publications with the same name (with content either the same, or not) were published at different times by various presses.
 However, it’s possible that a few of the duplications listed here may be due to inconsistencies in library records and other bibliographical materials I consulted.
 Unfortunately, while I own a number of Ted’s publications, I haven’t had the opportunity to see all of these items in person, so have had to sort through, and rely upon, secondary sources.

-Do you have more information about any of these, or any corrections?
+Do you have more information about any of these, images, or any corrections?
 I’d be grateful to hear about it!
 Please get in touch with Denise.

 Additional publications will be listed as I become aware of them.